 Soap consist of liquid, fats and sodium hydroxide (lye), mixed together causing a process called saponification.
 If done in the right measurements there is only soap left once completely saponified.

-Liquid is typically distilled water, but can also include juices from fruits and vegetables, spirits such as beer, vinegars, milk – and the list goes on.
-Adding another liquid than water can serve to colour the soap, or to add decided properties.
-Beer for example adds lather and moisture, vinegar adds cleansing properties, and carrot juice both adds a orange colour and other skin loving properties.
+The liquid in soap is typically distilled water, but can also include juices from fruits and vegetables, spirits such as beer or wine, vinegar, milk – and the list goes on.
+Adding another liquid than water can serve to color the soap, or to add different properties.
+Beer, for example, adds lather and moisture, vinegar adds cleansing properties, and carrot juice both add an orange color and other skin loving properties.

 Sodium hydroxide, also known as lye, makes solid soap.
-It’s not to be mistaken for Potassium hydroxide that makes liquid soap.
+It’s not to be mistaken for Potassium hydroxide that is used to make liquid soap.

 For the sake of keeping this simple, I won’t go into how to make a recipe, but simply give an example of one I used recently.
-Later I will make a separate post on how to make your own.
-So here is what you need:
+If you want to learn how to formulate your own soap recipe, start by reading this post: How to Formulate Your Own Soap Recipe.
+I will be making this soap:

 - Sodium Hydroxide

-- Water (note: I just use normal clean water)
+- Liquid – I used Water (note: I just use normal clean water, but some swear by distilled water)

 - Rubber gloves (Thick)